Winston-Salem State University Football Player Dies In Fayetteville Crash

 Gilmore was a tight end on the Winston-Salem State University football team.

-According to the Winston-Salem State University football Instagram account, Gilmore died in a wreck in Fayetteville after going to see his former high school team's playoff game.
+According to a post on the Winston-Salem State University football Instagram account, Gilmore died in a wreck in Fayetteville after going to see his former high school team's playoff game.

 This is the second WSSU player to die this year following the death of Najee Baker, a defensive end who died after being shot at a party in Wake Forest in January.